-Gretchen took this picture of us in November, 1981, when she and I had moved to Kent for me to go to graduate school and Jimmy stayed in Wooster and came up once a week to Kent.
+Gretchen took this picture of us in November, 1981, when she and I had moved to Kent, in June that year, for me to go to graduate school and Jimmy stayed in Wooster and came up once a week to Kent.
 He'd just gotten our Ford Mustang repainted.
 That's a different belt buckle from the one I was telling you about.
 This is the one Jimmy made in Gert Weaver's silversmithing class at the College of Wooster.
 He still wears it.
 It has a big turquoise stone in the middle of it.
 And on his left wrist, he's wearing the silver and turquoise bracelet that Gretchen and I had bought for him in 1977.
 He still wears that bracelet every day.
 It looks good on my Jimmy.

 Jimmy brought me this photo to add here.
 It's us at our engagement party in May, 1988, on my mother's birthday.
 I was living in NYC, doing a six months artist's residency, thanks to the Ohio Arts Council, and we decided it was time to make our relationship more formal.
 Then they all wanted to know when the wedding would be.
 At that time, we'd been together for 12 years, so we said it would be by 12 more years, 2000.
 But we got married just two years later instead.

 We got married on June 30, 1990, in the gazebo at Christmas Run Park in Wooster, after living together for 14 years.
 In this picture, we've just gotten married, and you can see Gretchen, our Maid of Honor, and Ron Frazier, our Best Man, right behind us.
 The 24 bridesmaids in rainbow capes had formed a rainbow circle around the gazebo during the marriage service, and our families sat inside with us.